mpieva/mapAD/Readme.md

 To increase its verbosity, invoke the program like this:

 `mapad -vvv index ...` or `mapAD -vvv map ...`

+## Usage
+The subprograms `mapad index` and `mapad map` will index the reference and map reads to it, respectively.
+Adding ` --help` will print a list of available and required command line options.

 ## Performance/ Hardware Requirements